 - That depends on the size of the bird.
 Currently I can create birds with a maximum height of 3 inches and a maximum length of 4 inches.
 Small birds, such as finches, can be created to life-size within these dimensions.
 However, larger birds and birds with long tails (such as budgies and cockatiels) cannot.
 This is because my birds are cured in a small counter oven, and if parts of the bird are too close to the heating elements they will burn.

 Do you make dogs/cats?

-- Right now I am not accepting custom orders of animals other than birds and simple salamanders.
+- No I do not.
 I used to accept customs of any animal, but the added time and materials it takes for me to make prototype designs for singular projects far exceeds the prices I charge.
-I have the most experience making birds, and even before I opened my shop I spent many months making prototype designs and tweaking my style through trial and error.
 This policy may change in the future, but for right now I can recommend a list of other artists that also take commissions:

 SculptedPups - specializes in dogs and cats, full of personality

 Wandering Walden - specializes in snakes, lizards, and axlotls, both cute and realistic